Practitioners

 Education & Certifications

-Olivia attended the Southwest Acupuncture college of Boulder and holds a Masters of Acupuncture and Traditional Chinese Medicine and is certified by the licensed National Certification Commission for Acupuncture and Oriental Medicine and soon to be with the California Acupuncture Board.
+Olivia attended the Southwest Acupuncture college of Boulder and holds a Masters of Acupuncture and Traditional Chinese Medicine.
+She is certified by the National Certification Commission for Acupuncture and Oriental Medicine and the California Acupuncture Board.

 She studied with the Chi-Akra Center for Ageless Aging and is certified in the practice of Mary Elizabeth Wakefield's Gold Standard Facial Acupuncture .
-She also trained with Michael Young MTCM, L.Ac and is certified to practice Injection Therapy in states where it is within the acupuncturist's professional scope of practice.
+Additionally, she trained with Michael Young MTCM, L.Ac and is certified to practice Injection Therapy in states where it is within the acupuncturist's professional scope of practice.

-Prior to embarking on eastern medical studies, she received her Bachelor of Arts in Studio Art at Colorado College with a focus is painting and weaving.
+Prior to embarking on eastern medical studies, she received her Bachelor of Arts in Studio Art at Colorado College with a focus in painting and weaving.

 Philosophy